Materials-Consortia/OPTIMADE/optimade.rst

   - The second item of the array is the list property item located at the indicated index, represented using the same format as each line in the dense layout.
     In the same way as for the dense layout, reference-markers are allowed inside the item data for embedded lists that do not fit in the response (see example below).

-- **Sparse layout for multi-dimensional lists:** the server MAY use a specific sparse layout for the case that the OPTIMADE property represents a series of directly hierarchically embedded lists (i.e., a multidimensional sparse array).
+- **Sparse layout for multidimensional lists:** the server MAY use a specific sparse layout for the case that the OPTIMADE property represents a series of directly hierarchically embedded lists (i.e., a multidimensional sparse array).
   In this case, each data line contains a JSON array of the format:

   - All array items except the last one are integer zero-based indices of the list property item being provided by this line; these indices refer to the aggregated dimensions in the order of outermost to innermost.